hotosm/underpass/doc/statistics.md

 ### School Types

-Wen *school* is a keyword, there are several values for the type of school.
-An aggregate total of schools is calculated, as well as detail for the type of school.
+When *school* is a keyword, there are several values for the type of school.
+An aggregate total of schools can be calculated, as well as detail for the type of school.

 - primary